Language Models Can Improve Event Prediction by Few-Shot Abductive Reasoning: Experimental Details

-We use the variants of \texttt{davinci} and \texttt{gpt-3.5-turbo} for GPT-3 and GPT-3.5 models respectively and access them via the OpenAI API.
-To produce a stable output, we set the temperature to be $0$.
+In this section, we present the details about training the models and doing inference with them.

+\paragraph{LLMs.} We use GPT-3-davinci and GPT-3.5-turbo.
+We set temperature to be 0 to ensure that our results are reproducible.

-{\bfseries Training Base Models.} For each method, we used grid search on hyperparameters and chose the ones providing the best performance on the held-out dev set (see \cref{tab:model_params}).
-For KE, DyRep, ANHP, the main hyperparameters to tune are the entity embedding size $D_1$, predicate embedding size $D_2$ , RNN hidden size $D_3$ used in the network and the number of layers $L$ of the attention structure (DyRep and ANHP).
+\paragraph{Training Base Models.} For each model, we did grid search and chose the hyperparameters based on their performance on the dev set; see \cref{tab:model_params} for the values of the hyperparameters.
+For KE, DyRep, ANHP, the main hyperparameters to tune are the entity embedding size $D_1$, predicate embedding size $D_2$, RNN hidden size $D_3$ used in the network and the number of layers $L$ of the attention structure (DyRep and ANHP).
 In practice, the optimal $D$ for a model was usually $4, 8, 16,32$; the optimal $L$ was usually $1,2,3,4$.
 In the experiment, to train the parameters of the base model, we performed early stopping based on log-likelihood on the held-out dev set.

-{\bfseries Causal Events Retrieval.} For each event, we conduct few-shot prompt (see \cref{app:prompts} for detailed exemplars) to generate a set of causal events.
-For each generated causal event, we compute the distance of textual descriptions between itself and the event in the history and then retrieve the closest $\alpha_{retro}$ events as the 'real causal events'. \begin{itemize}[leftmargin=*] \item For GDELT dataset, the textual description of the event consists of event headline, event type, event time, subject name and object name.
-We set $\alpha_{retro}=2$ so that the average length of retrieved event sequence is $10$. \item For Amazon dataset, the textual description consists of product category, product tile, event time and review text.
-We set $\alpha_{retro}=4$ so that the average length of retrieved event sequence is $10$. \end{itemize}
+\paragraph{Retrieval.} For each event, we use few-shot prompting (see \cref{app:prompts} for examples) to generate a set of cause events.
+For each LLM-generated cause, we retrieve the most similar $D$ actual events from the history, following the procedure in \cref{sec:phase2}. \begin{itemize}[leftmargin=*] \item For GDELT, we set $D=2$ and the average number of retrieved events is $10$. \item For ICEWS, we set $D=2$ and the average number of retrieved events is $10$. \item For Amazon Review, we set $D=4$ and the average number of retrieved events is $10$. \end{itemize}

-{\bfseries Training Ranking Model.} The score function of the ranking model is built on ANHP with $3$ MLP layers to project the hidden states into a scalar energy value.
-The ANHP used by the ranking model is set to have the same structure as the base model 'ANHP'.
-The hyperparameters are tuned within a range of values that make the score function to have a similar size of total paramters with the base ANHP model.
-During training, each pair of training sample contains $1$ positive sample and $N$ negative samples: $N=5$ for the task of predicate prediction and $N=20$ for the task of object prediction on GDELT data, $N=5$ for the task of both event type and time prediction on Amazon data.
+\paragraph{Training Ranking Model.} The energy function used in our ranking model is the same as what's proposed in \citet{xue2022hypro}, which consists a continuous-time Transformer and an MLP.
+The hyperparameters are tuned within a range of values that make the score function to have a similar size as the base ANHP model.
+Training this ranking model needs negative samples.
+On GDELT and ICEWS, we use 5 negative samples forpredicate prediction and 20 for object and predicate-object prediction.
+On Amazon Review, we use 5 for both type and time prediction.